• Skip to primary navigation

 May you speak at the hearing?

 If you object, you may ask the Court for permission to speak at the hearing.
-Your objection must include a request to speak, be timely submitted, and meet the other requirements in the Notice, including those listed in the “Option 2 – Object to the Settlement” section on Pages 9-10.
+Your objection must include a request to speak, be timely submitted, and meet the other requirements in the Notice, including those listed in the “How to object to the Settlement” section.

 Ultimately, the Court will decide who will be allowed to speak at the hearing.